chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 ![alt text]()
 ![alt text]()

-Since we created our cluster using EKS, we need to update our kubeconfig file:

-<code>aws eks --region your-region update-kubeconfig --name your-cluster-name</code>

-Let's also ensure GPU support is enabled by installing the NVIDIA device plygin for Kubernetes:

-<code>kubectl apply -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/v0.14.1/nvidia-device-plugin.yml</code>

 Here's a Kubernetes deployment YAML file that specifies the Docker image from ECR and requests GPU resources:
 ```
 apiVersion: apps/v1